 (2) Patrons must comply with the library’s Patron Conduct Code and the requests of staff members.

 (3) The library has established sign-up procedures and time limits for use of the Internet workstations.
 The library has also established fees and procedures for printing.
 If you attempt to alter, bypass or disrupt these procedures or automated systems, you violate this policy.
+As all public workstations are set up to offer the same access and performance, staff may require that incoming users NOT insist on a specific computer, if that one is in use, when others are readily available.

 (4) The library has installed web filtering software in accordance with applicable state and federal laws.
 If you attempt to bypass web filtering software or teach another person how to bypass such filters, you violate this policy.
 Ask a staff member if you believe a web site has been blocked in error.